ea7kir/q100receiver/README.md

 ### Control and monitor a DATV receiver with a touch screen.
 ![tx](doc/rx.jpeg)
 ### REQUIRES Raspberry PI OS (Legacy 64-BIT) - the Bookworm Desktop version
+# DO NOT UPDATE Pi OS !
+## Perhaps caused bye the new version of Raspeberry Pi Imager

 The project was first commited to GitHub 2 years ago, but I screwed my git commands.
 This repro re-started late November, 2025.